Smartlogic-Semaphore-Limited/Smartlogic-Semaphore-side-panel-widget-framework/README.md

 Other possible targets are

 - `npm run test` - to test produced package after it was built
-- `npm run doc` - to regenerate API documentation from sources
+- `npm run docs` - to regenerate API documentation from sources